cojocariuovidiu/Online-Shop/README.md

 * You will need to create manually collection with the name carts. </br>

+## Application running
+* npm install
+* node server

+* The application will run on port 4000

 ## Login
 Client login: </br>
 User: test@gmail.com </br>